lit/lit/packages/lit-html/README.md

 | How part validation is done | `instanceof` check on `part` in every render | `part.type` check in constructor

 ### Example directive migration
-Below is an example of a fictional directive, and how to migrate it to the new
+Below is an example of a lit-html 1.x directive, and how to migrate it to the new API:
-API:

 1.x Directive API:
 ```js